top of page

 My Credentials:

-Over the last 3 years, I have created over 200 Ikebana arrangements and completed several formal courses and earned certifications in Ikenobō Ikebana currently KASHO 華掌 - level 5 Kasho – Teacher’s Assistant and applying JUNKAKYO 准華匡 - level 6 Junkaklyo – Instructor of Ikebana 3rd grade.
+Over the last 3 years, I have created over 350 Ikebana arrangements and completed several formal courses and earned certifications in Ikenobō Ikebana currently JUNKAKYO 准華匡 - Level 6 脇教授三級 Instructor of Ikebana 3rd Grade and applying JUNKAKAN 准華監 - Level 7 脇教授二級 Instructor of Ikebana 2nd Grade.

 I have participated in advanced workshops and masterclasses, receiving special approval from the Ikenobō Headquarters in Japan to join higher-level training.

-On Saturday 20 and Sunday 21 September 2025, I will be demonstrating my skills publicly as a participant at the Ikebana International Melbourne Annual Exhibition, held at Labassa Mansion, 2 Manor Grove, Caulfield North, VIC 3161.
+September 2025: Ikebana International Melbourne Annual Exhibition, Labassa Mansion, 2 Manor Grove, Caulfield North, VIC 3161.

 Gary Liu